 Ginger water: One of the most palatable ways to add ginger to your diet is to make a ginger water or ginger tea.
 Instead of simply adding ginger slices to water, heat the two ingredients together.
 Ginger water benefits multiply when you steep the ginger in hot water, as this process encourages the ginger to release beneficial compounds.

 Ginger is an excellent home remedy for many ailments.
 However, if you relief or if you want specific information about a certain aspect of ginger, such as ginger benefits for men, consult a doctor.
 Find the right doctor for your needs, be it a general practitioner or a nutritionist on Bajaj Finserv Health.
-Book an online or in-person appointment and also enjoy special discounts from select healthcare providers.
+Book an online doctor consultation or in-person appointment and also enjoy special discounts from select healthcare providers.